Sweekrit-B/powerOutageML/README.md

 ### Bivariate analysis

 We can focus on the climate features of interest from our univariate analysis for our bivariate analysis.
-For each of these categorical columns, we produced box plots
+For each of these categorical columns, we produced box plots.
+Hello